Zacaria/apidays-2023/docs/Presentation.md

 note:

-Now it's an essential part, the stakes are pretty serious
+Now it's an essential part and the stakes are pretty serious

 I believe for such use cases, TypeScript is not enough